sutrolabs/census-docs/destinations/amazon-ads-dsp-amc.md

 ### Conversion Events

-Conversion Events are an [events.md](../basics/data-defining/defining-source-data/events.md "mention")sync within Census and so operate like most other Event Syncs.
-They do have some unique terminology and requirements.
+Conversion Events are an [events.md](../basics/data-defining/defining-source-data/events.md "mention") though they have some unique terminology and requirements.
 Visit [their documentation](https://advertising.amazon.com/API/docs/en-us/dsp-conversion-builder#tag/Conversion-Event-Data/operation/dspAmazonIngestConversionData) for more details.

 * Like other event syncs, Amazon requires an **Event Name** and a **Timestamp**.
 * **Conversion Definition ID** - Amazon requires that you define all of your conversions types beforehand as Conversion Definitions.
+You can do this within the Amazon DSP UI.
+Within Campaign Manager, select your desired **Advertiser**, then **Events manager**, then **Conversions** tab, and click **Add conversion**.
 * **Country Code** - Must be the two-letter country code described in [ISO 3166-1 alpha-2](https://en.wikipedia.org/wiki/List\_of\_ISO\_3166\_country\_codes).
 * **Match Key** - This is the identifier to associate the event with.
-Amazon Ads currently only supports Email as a match key but may support additional options in the future.
-If you are going to provide Census with a pre-hashed value, must follow this format:
+Census currently only supports Email as a match key but will support additional options in the future.
+If you are going to provide Census with a pre-hashed value, it must follow this format:
   * Lowercase
   * Remove all non-alphanumeric characters \[a-zA-Z0-9] and \[.@-]
   * Remove any leading or trailing whitespace